Draw-and-play-video-game/Draw-and-Play-Video-Game/README.md

 # Draw-and-Play-Video-Game
-Senior Software ENGR Project CS46x.
 An IOS app that will transform a picture into a playable game.

 # How to Run
 1. Download openCV IOS pack from [here](https://opencv.org/releases/).